-A complaint was filed on December 23, 2009 in the Southern District of New York by R. Davis Howe against Bimini Capital Management, Inc. ("Bimini"), the Bank of New York Mellon ("BNYM"), and Hexagon Securities, LLC ("Hexagon").
-(On December 8, 2010, Hexagon was dismissed from the action with prejudice.)
-The complaint alleges that Howe, a note-holder in Preferred Term Securities XX ("PreTSL XX"), suffered losses as a result of Bimini's repurchase of all outstanding fixed/floating rate capital securities of Bimini Capital Trust II for less than par value from PreTSL XX in December 2009.
-The complaint alleged breach of the Indenture and breach of fiduciary duties by BNYM, and claims for tortuous interference with contract, aiding and abetting breach of fiduciary duty, unjust enrichment and "rescission/illegality" by Bimini.
-Plaintiff also alleged derivative claims brought in the name of Nominal Defendant PreTSL XX and BNYM as trustee.
-On March 4, 2011, the Court granted plaintiff's motion for summary judgment on its breach of contract claim against BNYM.
-The Court also granted defendants' motion for summary judgment dismissing plaintiff's derivative claims, including the claim for "rescission/illegality."
-The parties' motions for summary judgment as to all other claims were denied.
-On March 23, 2011, the parties reached a settlement of this matter, pursuant to which all claims will be dismissed with prejudice.
-Bimini's contribution to the settlement is \$400,000, which has been recorded as an accrued expense in the Company's accompanying December 31, 2010 consolidated balance sheet.
+A complaint by a note-holder in Preferred Term Securities XX ("PreTSL XX") was filed on July 16, 2010 in the Supreme Court of the State of New York, New York County, against Bimini Capital Management, Inc. ("Bimini"), the Bank of New York Mellon ("BNYM"), PreTSL XX, Ltd. and Hexagon Securities, LLC ("Hexagon").
+The complaint, filed by Hildene Capital Management, LLC and Hildene Opportunities Fund, Ltd. ("Hildene"), alleges that Hildene suffered losses as a result of Bimini's repurchase of all outstanding fixed/floating rate capital securities of Bimini Capital Trust II for less than par value from PreTSL XX in October 2009.
+Hildene has alleged claims against BNYM for breach of the Indenture, breach of fiduciary duties and breach of covenant of good faith and fair dealing, and claims against Bimini for tortious interference with contract, aiding and abetting breach of fiduciary duty, unjust enrichment and "rescission/illegality".
+Plaintiff also alleges derivative claims brought in the name of Nominal Defendant BNYM.
+(On May 2, 2011, Hexagon and Nominal Defendant PreTSL XX were voluntarily dismissed without prejudice by Hildene.)
+On May 23, 2011, Bimini and BNYM moved to dismiss Hildene's derivative claims, and Bimini also moved to dismiss Hildene's claim for "rescission/illegality."
+On October 19, 2011, PreTSL XX moved to intervene as an additional plaintiff in the action, and Bimini and BNYM have opposed that motion.
+Bimini denies that the repurchase was improper and intends to defend the suit vigorously.